wp-media/imagify-plugin/readme.txt

 = Is it possible to re-optimize images with a different level? =

 Yes.
-By activating the backup option in the plugin, you can re-optimize each compressed image with a different image compression level.
+By activating the backup option in the plugin, you can re-optimize each image to lossless compression with a single click.

 = What happens when the plugin is disabled? =